yasudakn/kubeflow-pipelines-clv/README.md

 Kubeflow Pipelines  installation script

+`/deploy`

+Cloud Build configuration for automated building and deployment.

 `/run`

-The instructions on how to deploy the pipelines to AI Platform Pipelines and how to trigger pipeline runs.
+Sample code demonstrating how to use the `kfp.Client()` programmatic interface to KFP services.